Connecting in new ways!

 The Experience

-The well-being concerts bring you closer to the healing, nurturing power of music.
-Each one is held in quiet, relatively
+Well-being concerts bring you closer to the healing, nurturing power of music.
+Each one is held in a quiet, relatively small

-small spaces, usually with no more than about 60 participants.
-You can recline on floor mats or cushions, or take a seat
+space, usually with no more than about 65 participants.
+You can recline on floor mats or cushions, or take a seat on a

-on a chair.
+chair.
 You’ll be on the same level as the performers, who are in the center of the space.
-The result is a much more
+The result is a more intimate

 MUSIC FOR HEALTH